LAWS 1009 Legal Analysis and Critique

 Legacy Code 200978

 Description The subject exposes students to the contexts that affect how law is made, some of the institutional limitations on law and justice and the impact of globalisation on law.
 It introduces theories about the nature and function of law in historical, political, social, economic, cultural, ethical and international contexts.
 The connection between race, gender, culture and law is examined within the context of the Australian legal tradition, legal history, and the impact of the Australian legal system on Australian First Peoples.
-The subject introduces students to the processes of critical evaluation of arguments, legal communication and logical and critical problem solving involving statutory interpretation and precedent.
+The subject introduces students to the processes of critical evaluation of arguments, legal communication and logical and critical problem solving.

 School Law